lirmm/pid-workspace/README.md

 + Management of external binary packages and OS dependencies.
 + Formalization of packages dependencies and versions, automating deployment of dependencies (either binary or source).
 + Installation of packages is local (no modification of OS configuration, as far as possible).
-+ Standardizing and Automating of the release, publishing and deployment process of packages.
++ Standardizing and Automating the release, publishing and deployment process of packages.
 + Standardizing the continuous integration process (based on gitlab ci)
 + Standardizing and Automating online documentation generation (based on gitlab pages, jekyll, doxygen, cppchecks and lcov).
 + Management of repositories for binaries (based on gitlab pages).
 + Standardizing and Automating license management (applying liecnse information everywhere needed), as well as other meta information about the package (authors, contact, etc.).
-+ Plugin mechanism to provide addintionnal functionalities to manage external tools (typically IDE).
++ Plugin mechanism to provide additionnal functionalities to manage external tools (typically IDE).
 For instance a plugin used to configure `atom-clang-complete` plugin in Atom IDE.
 + Standardization and management of build environments and target platforms, to allow the management of many execution targets for the same code and easily change the build environment to use (for instance changing the compiler in use for all packages).
 These features can be used to manage crosscompilation.